 In 2017 we created two zones, The Beach FM Entertainment Zone and the ZEAL Busking Zone.
-In 2018 we are setting up a new unique music zone in addition to changes in our kids zone with new providers: Bouncy Monkey, JUMP, Adrenalin Kapiti Coast Laser and Colossal circus performers - watch this space!
+In 2018 we are setting up a third unique music zone, the Coastella Tiny Town Studio.
+This is in addition to changes in our kids zone with new providers: Bouncy Monkey & JUMP, Adrenalin Kapiti Coast Laser and Colossal circus performers - watch this space!

 In partnership with Tuatara Brewing we run a licenced bar undercover of a Stretch Tent serving beers, wines cocktails from Vendors at the Fair.
 The Tuatara Bar has proved popular with visitors as a place to rest and away from the weather.

 The Fair will continue to sell its own unique shopping bag to promote the Fair to visitors.
 We are investigating other relevant branded merchandise for the future ie tea towels, water bottles etc.